 Note from Casey: This blog post originally published in January 2017.
 I know many of you missed it back then, so today I’ve updated it and wanted to share the tutorial again.
 It’s such a great project and the perfect way to make plain bi-fold doors look a bit more custom.
 Enjoy!

 In the fall of 2017, we completed an amazing 48-hour makeover for a local couple here in the Chicagoland area.
 It’s crazy to see the side-by-side comparison of April and Mike’s bedroom… Wowza!
 Such an amazing before and after filled with lots of easy DIY projects.
 (You can find all of the sources, more pictures, and the tutorials in this blog post.
 And here’s a video showcasing the entire project.)
 One of those DIY projects was upgrading the bi-fold doors on their bedroom closet.

-They turned out soooooo good & really inspired me to take a look at the bi-fold doors in my own home.
+The upgraded bi-fold doors turned out so good and they inspired me to take a look at the bi-fold doors in my own home.

 Not only are they a bit of an eyesore, but they also allow a lot of noise to escape into the main room.
-Whenever the hot water heater kicks on, or we have laundry going, you can really hear it in the main room.
-Not the best when you’re trying to enjoy dinner or watch TV.
+Whenever the hot water heater kicks on, or we have laundry going, you can hear it in the main room.
+That’s not the best when you’re trying to enjoy dinner or watch TV.